zinovyev/pvers/README.md

     -d or --delete      Remove locally installed PHP version (as root only).

+    -i or --install     Install (only) PHP of given version (as root only).

+    -s or --select      Select (only) PHP of given version (as root only).

+    -vv or --verbose    Verbose output (show all warnings and errors).

 *To install or select (if already installed) PHP of version 5.6.6 type:*
 ```sh